jagkin/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![Track2][image6]

+I also made use of the images from left and right camera, initially I planned to construct a panaromic image by stitching the left, center and right images as single input to the network however this would have required changes to drive.py to be able to stitch the images before feeding to the network.
+To avoid the changes to drive.py I simply augmented the data by treating the left and right images as if they are center images and "guesstimated" the steering angle by applying an "adjustment factor" of 0.2 This number may not be optimal as I did not do experiments to arrive at best value.

-To augment the data sat, I also flipped images and angles thinking that this would help model to learn driving under different condition and sort of normalize the steering angles in the training data.
+To augment the data set further, I also flipped images and angles thinking that this would help model to learn driving under different condition and sort of normalize the steering angles in the training data.

-After the collection process, I had X number of data points.
-I then preprocessed this data by normalizing the images by dividing the samples by 255 and subtracting 0.5 (so that mean is 0) and cropping the images to remove the 70 pixels from the top (to hide the distracting information like trees/shadows/sun etc) and 10 pixels from the bottom (to hide the image of the car itself).

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

+After the collection process, I had 45054 training data points and 11268 validation data points.
+I then preprocessed this data by normalizing the images by dividing the samples by 255 and subtracting 0.5 (so that mean is 0) and cropping the images to remove the 70 pixels from the top (to hide the distracting information like trees/shadows/sun etc) and 25 pixels from the bottom (to hide the image of the car itself).

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by validation loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+### Possible improvements

+Though model runs fine for track one, it does not work well for track two.
+Following can improve the performance on track two.
+I did not get a chance to try these out due to time limitation.

+1. Train with more training data from track two.
+The training data from track one shows the center lane driving and not so sharp turns.
+Track two needs the right lane driving and has a lot of sharp turns.
+2. Tune the model architecture (change the number of filters for convolution layers and play around the drop out probability rates)
+3. Try changing the input to model from single center image to panaromic image obtained by stitching the left, center and right images.